 I hope everyone reading this is safe and well.
 In the coming weeks, there is a good chance that many of us will take measures to protect our health, possibly including quarantining at home.
 Some of us may already have done so.
-With this in mind, I wanted to reach out and share some of the resources we use and know of for working remotely.
+With this in mind, I wanted to reach out and share some of the resources we use at FORWARD Lawyer Marketing and know of for working remotely.

 I believe the contents of this article can help you limit any potential remote-work-related disruptions for your clients.
-Just as importantly, all of these tools and resources are free (or free with a premium option), sustainable and take minutes — not hours or days — to start using.
+Just as importantly, all of these tools and resources are free (or free with a premium option), sustainable, and take minutes — not hours or days — to start using.

 I would recommend keeping things simple and familiar.
 You probably already have access to more remote-work tools than you know, and compatibility will always be better “in the family” so to speak.
 Here are some essential free (often with paid upgrades) remote tools grouped with their corresponding company:

 - Microsoft: OneDrive (file storage and sharing), Teams (team chat), Outlook (both mail and calendar), Skype (video conferencing and chat)

 - Apple: FaceTime (video calls), Messages, Calendar, iCloud (file storage and sharing), Mail, etc. Note: I would not recommend Apple in general as it limits compatibility, but it is suitable for some things if everyone has the requisite equipment.

 - Google: Docs, Google Calendar, Hangouts (video conferencing and group chat), Gmail, Google Drive (file sharing and storage), etc.